Music BA (Hons) (with Foundation Year)

 Many of our students also choose to mix a career in the music sector with private music teaching.
 The transferable skills you will gain having studied Music at Liverpool Hope will also equip you for a broad range of other careers in the public and private sectors.

-If you take a Negotiated Learning Project in your third year of study, you have the opportunity to undertake a music-related work-based placement.
+In your third year of study, you have the opportunity to undertake a music-related work-based placement.
 Placements are available with a range of our partner organisations (including Milapfest, the European Opera Centre, and Liverpool's two cathedrals).
-Past students have recently also undertaken placements with the Cornerstone Arts Festival, BBC Radio Merseyside, and in Music Education.
+Past students have recently also undertaken placements with the Angelfield Arts Festival, BBC Radio Merseyside, and in Music Education settings.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.